NREL/WAVES/README.md

 Runs analyses for offshore wind projects by utilizing ORBIT (CapEx), WOMBAT (OpEx), and FLORIS (AEP) to estimate the lifecycle costs using NREL's flagship technoeconomic models.

+Please visit our [documentation site](https://nrel.github.io/WAVES/) for API documentation, a reference guide, and examples.

 ## Requirements

 Python 3.9 or 3.10